Ecommerce Website Design South Africa: Best Practices for Sales

 Local context matters here.

-For many stores, buyers want clarity on:
+For many stores, buyers want clarity on these local details.

-• delivery timing
+• delivery timing.

-• payment options
+• payment options.

-• location or local legitimacy
+• location or local legitimacy.

-• returns
+• returns.

-• support channels
+• support channels.

 That is especially important when the store is trying to win trust against larger or more familiar retailers.